 Student Loan Consolidation

-AS A CONSUMER BE AWARE: There are companies that advertise services to help students consolidate their federal loans.
-While these services are not breaking the law, the services they provide are NOT free.
-WE DO NOT RECOMMEND YOU USE ANY SERVICE BUT STUDENTLOANS.GOV FOR CONSOLIDATION.
-These companies will ask for your personal information (Name, Social Security Number, Address, FAFSA or FSA User IDs and Passwords) Do not provide this data to anyone.
-You can get the same services they provide for FREE through your loan servicer.
+There are companies that advertise services to help students consolidate their federal loans.
+While these services are not breaking the law, the services they provide are not free.
+We do not recommend using services other than studentloans.gov for consolidation.
+Private companies will ask for your personal information (name, social security number, address, FAFSA or FSA User IDs and passwords).
+Do not provide this data to anyone.
+You can get the same services for FREE through your loan servicer.

 Some banks may also offer “consolidation” plans but this is not Federal Loan Consolidation.
 We strongly encourage you to be aware that private consolidations will most likely not offer the benefits of Federal Loan Consolidation such as:

 - Economic Hardship Deferment

 - Public Service Loan Forgiveness